Skip to contents

 Grouping a data set acts in the normal way.
 When tracking a dataframe sometimes a group_by() operation will create a lot of groups.
-This happens for example if you are doing a group_by(), summarise() step that is aggregating data on a fine scale, e.g. by day in a timeseries.
+This happens for example if you are doing a group_by(), summarise() step that is aggregating data on a fine scale, e.g. by day in a time-series.
 This is generally a terrible idea when tracking a dataframe as the resulting flowchart will have many many branches and be illegible. dtrackr will detect this issue and pause tracking the dataframe with a warning.
 It is up to the user to the resume() tracking when the large number of groups have been resolved e.g. using a dplyr::ungroup().
 This limit is configurable with options("dtrackr.max_supported_groupings"=XX).
 The default is 16.
 See dplyr::group_by().

 p_group_by(